alexwillman/Project1-GNS3-Mid-Size-Company-Network/09-dhcp-configuration.md

 ```
 ip dhcp
 ```
 **Note:** In my test, PC1-HR could not locate the DHCP server on the first attempt.
 It sent out the discover and offer, but dropped after that and did not complete the rest of the sequence.
-Running 'ip dhcp' again worked and it successfully recieved an IP address via DHCP.
+Running 'ip dhcp' again worked and it successfully received an IP address via DHCP.

 To confirm the workstations received the correct addresses, run:
 ```